Ryuji Goda: Reception

 Ryuji Goda has been very positively received, both as a charismatic villain which contrasts Kiryu's more reserved spirit, and for his character development in the spin-off sequel Dead Souls.
 Kotaku's Heather Alexandra described him as the glue that binds the disparate elements of Kiwami 2 together.
-She formed the view that the final battle between Goda and Kiryu is among the series’ finest moments.
+They formed the view that the final battle between Goda and Kiryu is among the series’ finest moments.
 Jonathan Logan from RPGFan called Goda "a dark reflection of Kiryu", who possesses "layers of complexity and emotional depth that most villains lack", noting that his commanding presence sets the ideal standard for villains in the Yakuza series.
 Kelly Pask from PCGamesN consider Goda a highlight of the series, an unpredictable villain who relishes in causing chaos and violence for the sake of it, and said that "it feels like a make or break moment for Kiryu’s character" when they finally collide.
 Liana Ruppert from Game Informer said that Goda's immense honor and fierce loyalty are his real redeeming qualities, and praised Masami Iwasaki's voice work as inimitable for imparting a sense of gravitas to Goda's characterization.
 Phil Kollar, also from Game Informer, found Goda's motivation for hunting down undead monsters in Dead Souls as an act of honor and reconciliation interesting, since he had a hand in their creation.
 Chris Schilling from Eurogamer commented that the depiction of Goda running a takoyaki stall in Dead Souls is an occasion where the series "treats something ridiculous in such an earnest manner that it's impossible not to warm to it".

 Conversely, Peter Glagowski from Destructoid said that Kiwami 2 tries to build up Goda as a menacing villain with an interesting backstory, but paradoxically does not afford him adequate screen time; as a result, he found the character to be unconvincing as an "ultimate threat" to Kiryu.
 Hayden Dingman from PCWorld agreed that Goda is underutilized, but is nevertheless a fantastic foil to Kiryu.

 In a 2013 popularity poll, held on the franchise's official website between July 9 to August 8, 2013, Goda was voted the 9th most popular character.
 In a 2018 poll organized to promote ONLINE, Goda was voted the 6th most popular character.